ItsmeAbel/ItsmeAbel/README.md

 - 🌱 I’m currently a seed in its blooming stage 🤣
 - 🥅 2022 Goals: Contribute more to Open Source projects and work on more personal projects
-- ⚡ Fun fact: I'm one of the better people out there
+- ⚡ Fun fact: I love bread

 <br />